osrf/gazebo_tutorials/logging_playback/tutorial.md

 As mentioned above, the `gz log` tool provides several options for introspecting your log file.
-Check out [this](http://gazebosim.org/tutorials?tut=log_filtering&cat=tools_utilities) tutorial for log filtering.
+Check out [this](http://gazebosim.org/tutorials?tut=log_filtering&cat=tools_utilities) tutorial for log filtering, for example.

 Here, let's quickly go over how you would take a look at the recorded states.

-We'll use `-s` to step through a recorded files, like this:
+We'll use `-s` to step through a recorded file, like this:

     gz log -s -f ~/.gazebo/log/2016-01-25T14\:23\:13.042235/gzserver/state.log